The year is 1990. The place, Hackney in East London.

 Cameron, May, Pickles and that whole sorry bunch have managed to make even Nigel Farage, the UKIP leader, sound like a radical anti-racist.
 His take on the ‘Go Home’ initiative is that “It’s gesture politics of the most inane and laughable sort’.

-It is critical that as many of us as possible send a message to David Cameron, Theresa May, Eric Pickles and the rest of this government that the xenophobic society they are projecting and the nation of snoopers they want us to become buy modafinil in canada is NOT the society in which we want to live or want our children to live.
+It is critical that as many of us as possible send a message to David Cameron, Theresa May, Eric Pickles and the rest of this government that the xenophobic society they are projecting and the nation of snoopers they want us to become is NOT the society in which we want to live or want our children to live.
 And we won’t ‘Go home…’, because for far too many of us, going ‘home’ means going to Manchester, or Leicester, or Brent, Bristol or Bradford.

 Black Feminists have organised a petition “Tell Theresa May and @ukhomeoffice to stop public targeting of immigrants” on Change.org.